Viadana, Lombardy: History

-It became quite famous in Europe in the 2000s thanks to the town's 15-a-side rugby team, Viadana, which participates annually in European competitions in addition to winning the Scudetto in 2002 and six Italian Cups and Trophies Eccellenza.
-From 2010 to 2012, it found itself even more at the center of the national and international scene, thanks to the birth of the Aironi franchise, based right in the city of Viadana.
-Together with Benetton, they are the only two Italian rugby teams to represent the country in the prestigious professional Celtic League, a competition previously reserved exclusively for clubs from Scotland, Ireland and Wales.
-However, the experience is short-lived; after only two sporting seasons, on April 6, 2012, the FIR decides to revoke the license at the end of the current season for economic reasons.
+Viadana became well-known in Europe in the 2000s due to the local rugby union team, Rugby Viadana, which participates annually in European competitions in addition to winning the Scudetto in 2002 and six Italian Cups and Trophies Eccellenza.
+From 2010 to 2012, the town found itself at the center of the national and international rugby scene, thanks to the birth of the Aironi franchise, based in the city of Viadana.
+Together with Benetton, they are the only two Italian rugby teams to represent the country in the prestigious Celtic League, a competition previously reserved exclusively for clubs from Scotland, Ireland and Wales.
+However, the experience was short-lived; after only two sporting seasons, on 6 April 2012, the FIR revoked Aironi's license at the end of the season for economic reasons.